-6.1.9: E-signature
+6.1.7: E-signature

-Not to be confused with an electronic version of your handwritten signature, the e-signature that automatically appears at the very bottom of your email is like the business card you would hand to someone when networking.
+Your e-signature is not an image of your handwritten signature in cursive.
+It is the block of identifying information that automatically appears at the very bottom of your email.
 Every professional should have one.
 Like a business card, the e-signature includes all relevant contact information.
 At the very least, the e-signature should include the details given in Table 6.1.9 below.

-Table 6.1.9: E-signature Part
+Table 6.1.7: E-signature Part